shuozhixu/Modelling_2024/README.md

 Run the simulation with files `lmp_gsfe.in`, `data.CoCrNi_gsfe_random`, and `CoCrNi.lammps.eam`.
 The first file can be found in the directory `CoCrNi/gsfe/` in this GitHub repository.

-Once it is finished, we will find a file `gsfe_ori`, which should contain 3001 lines, with the first one being
+Once it is finished, we will find a file `gsfe_ori`, which should contain 101 lines, with the first one being

 	0 -374943.444563279

 Then run `sh gsfe_curve.in` in the terminal to generate a new file `gsfe`.

-Plot a curve using its first and second columns as the _x_ and _y_ axes, respectively.
-Bring it to our meeting for discussion.
+Note: we have calculated only a single GSFE curve here.
+[A previous paper](http://dx.doi.org/10.1016/j.intermet.2020.106844) found that multiple GSFE curves need to be calculated to obtain a good mean GSFE curve, if the cross-sectional area within the shift plane is small, which it is in our case.

+To obtain other GSFE curves on other shift planes, please change the last integer (by default 1) in line 34 of `lmp_gsfe.in` to `2`, `3`, ..., `20`.
+Eventually, we will have 20 GSFE curves.

 #### CoCrNi with CSRO

 Follow the procedures above, except that

 - Use the data file `data.CoCrNi_gsfe_350KMDMC` instead
-- Change the word `random` to `350KMDMC` in line 14 of the file `lmp_gsfe.in`
+- Change the word `random` to `350KMDMC` in line 13 of the file `lmp_gsfe.in`
-- Change the number `3.5564` to `3.561` in line 51 of the file `lmp_gsfe.in`
+- Change the number `3.5564` to `3.561` in line 32 of the file `lmp_gsfe.in`

+Similarly, we need to obtain 20 GSFE curves.

 ### Pure metal